isamathr/myfootballanalytics/README.md

    ```

 ### From Github
-1. Download the repository
+1. Clone or download the repository
 2. Save it at a convenient directory

-# Getting started
+## Getting started

 The input as well as the functionalities of the tool are included in one file; 'run.py' that follows